Lake Okeechobee: Eutrophication and algal blooms

-Research at Lake Okeechobee
+Research

 Research done by James et al. (2009) aimed to evaluate and compare shallow lakes, including Lake Okeechobee and Lake Taihu in P.R.
 China, including their light, temperature, and nutrient dynamics.
 This research provides important knowledge on conditions that influence algal blooms.
 They found that for both lakes, wind, nutrients, water depth, and water transparency varied seasonally, and this had implications on phytoplankton abundance.
 Different locations in the lake may have had different limiting factors based on the light and nutrient availability in those locations.
 At Lake Okeechobee specifically, algal blooms were found to have strong effects during the winter on the western side of the lake.

 In the limnological study conducted by Beaver et al. (2013) at Lake Okeechobee, lake phytoplankton composition was examined in response to conditions of anthropogenic inputs, including nutrient inputs, along with natural events, like extreme weather conditions.
 Lake Okeechobee was a great location for this study because of its long history of agricultural runoff causing algal blooms, along with its location in the Gulf of Mexico making it susceptible to weather events like tropical storms and hurricanes.
 From 2000–2008, phytoplankton samples were collected using an integrated tube sampler, and weather conditions, including temperature and wind conditions, were recorded.
 They found that phytoplankton composition transitioned from non-nitrogen fixing cyanobacteria dominating the lake before 2000, to nitrogen fixing cyanobacteria dominating the lake after 2000 and up until 2004 as phosphorus inputs were high and nitrogen was limiting.
 This time was referred to as the "pre-hurricane" time period, and the period after the 2004–2005 hurricane season was referred to as the "post-hurricane" period.
 During the post-hurricane period, light became limiting and influenced phytoplankton composition.

 Kramer et al. (2018) studied Lake Okeechobee during and after its major 2016 algal bloom that was related to the El Niño event.
 They collected information on nutrient availability, phytoplankton communities, and the presence of toxins, along with the genetic makeup of the phytoplankton communities and their genetic abilities to produce toxins.
 Additionally, they conducted nutrient experiments to couple with their findings.
 They found that cyanobacteria with the ability to do nitrogen fixation were in high abundance during this 2016 algal bloom.
 During this time, nitrogen was a limiting factor due to the extreme amounts of phosphorus in the freshwater ecosystem.
 The field experiments conducted with this study found that microcystin, the toxin produced by cyanobacteria, was produced in higher quantities when there was more nitrogen present.

 A study conducted by Pei, Zhang, and Mitsch (2020) examined nitrate concentrations, and their respective isotope compositions, in hopes of determining origins of major inflows and outflows of nitrogen into the lake and what their respective contributions are.
 They found that ammonium based fertilizers and soil nitrogen were the largest contributors to nitrate found in the lake.
 Manure and precipitation were two other sources of nitrate.
 These results can aid in monitoring and regulation of nitrogen uses around Okeechobee, and subsequently aid in restoring the lake.